-The son of a hardworking father and loving mother, Congressman Mark Green grew up on a dirt road in Mississippi.
+Congressman Mark Green grew up on a dirt road in Mississippi.
 After graduating from West Point, Green came to Tennessee in his last assignment in the Army as the flight surgeon for the premier special operations aviation regiment.
 As a Night Stalker, Green deployed to both Iraq and Afghanistan in the War on Terror.
 His most memorable mission was the capture of Saddam Hussein.
 During the mission, he interrogated Hussein for six hours.
-The encounter is detailed in a book Green authored, A Night With Saddam.
+The encounter is detailed in a book Green authored, A Night with Saddam.
 Congressman Green was awarded the Bronze Star, the Air Medal with V Device for Valor, among many others.

 Green was elected to the Tennessee State Senate in 2012, where he distinguished himself as a conservative leader that fought for freedom and smaller government for all Tennesseans.
 His many legislative accomplishments include the repeal of the Hall Income Tax and the passage of the Tennessee Teacher Bill of Rights.
 He won the National Federation of Independent Businesses’ Guardian of Small Business award and the Latinos for Tennessee’s Legislator of the Year award, among many other recognitions.

-In the 117th Congress, Rep. Green has sponsored 24 pieces of legislation and cosponsored 168 pieces of legislation over issues facing the people of Tennessee.
+In the 117th Congress, Rep. Green has sponsored 26 pieces of legislation and cosponsored 153 pieces of legislation over issues facing the people of Tennessee.
 From fighting for soldiers at Fort Campbell to combatting China’s malign influence and illegal immigration, keeping harmful Critical Race Theory out of schools, and slashing red tape to feed infants in the wake of a baby formula shortage, Congressman Green’s well-rounded background in business, healthcare, and the military has made him distinctly qualified to address such issues.

-Congressman Green’s experience building a successful healthcare company equips him to take on wasteful spending and over-regulation from Washington.
-He introduced the Balanced Budget Amendment to the Constitution that requires Congress to pass a balanced budget and stick to it.
+Congressman Green’s experience building a successful healthcare company equips him to take on wasteful spending and over-regulation from Washington bureaucrats.
+He introduced a Balanced Budget Amendment in 2019 that would require Congress to pass a balanced budget and stick to it.
 In 2021, Green again introduced a constitutional amendment that would require Congress to pass a balanced budget within 10 years and keep that budget permanently balanced.

-His 24 years of service—between the Academy, active duty Army and Army Reserves—have impressed upon him the need for a well-cared for military family.
-Green made veteran families a priority during his time in the Tennessee State Senate, and has continued to do so during his time in Congress.
-Fulfilling a promise to his constituents, his first bill introduced in the House was the Protecting Gold Star Spouses Act that allows for spouses to continue receiving benefits during government shutdowns.
-He introduced another bill for Gold Star families, the Protecting Gold Star Children Act, which places children receiving benefits in the appropriate tax bracket.
+His 24 years of service—between the United States Military Academy, active-duty Army, and Army Reserves—have impressed upon him the need for well-cared for military families.
+Green made veteran families a priority during his time in the Tennessee State Senate and has continued to do so during his time in Congress.
+Fulfilling a promise to his constituents, his first bill introduced in the House was the Protecting Gold Star Spouses Act, which allows surviving spouses to continue receiving benefits during government shutdowns.
+He introduced another bill for Gold Star families, the Protecting Gold Star Children Act, which would drastically reduce taxes on military survivor benefits on many Gold Star children.

-As a physician, Green recognizes life begins at conception and firmly advocates for the unborn.
-He introduced the Born-Alive Survivors Protection Act that requires medical attention for infants born during abortions.
-Green also brings the unique perspective of doctor, healthcare administrator, and cancer survivor to the issues surrounding rural healthcare in America.
-He introduced the bipartisan Rural Health Care Access Act and the Rural ER Access Act to cut regulation and improve emergency medical care in rural hospitals; an issue that heavily impacts Tennessee and other rural states.
+As a physician, Rep. Green recognizes that life begins at conception and strongly advocates for the unborn.
+Green also brings a unique perspective of a doctor, healthcare administrator, and cancer survivor to the issues surrounding rural healthcare in America.
+He introduced the bipartisan Rural Health Care Access Act and the Rural ER Access Act to cut bureaucratic red tape and improve emergency medical care in rural hospitals; an issue that heavily impacts Tennessee and other rural states.

-Congressman Green has won multiple awards for his work in Congress, including the American Freedom Fund’s Legislator of the Year Award for his work to empower veterans and the Guardian of Small Business award from the National Federation of Independent Business (NFIB).
+Congressman Green has won multiple awards for his work in Congress, including the American Freedom Fund’s Legislator of the Year Award for his work to empower veterans, and the Guardian of Small Business award from the National Federation of Independent Business (NFIB).
 Green received a perfect A+ rating from the Susan B. Anthony List for his pro-life voting record.
 He also received the impressive distinction of being unanimously voted President of the Republican freshman class in the House of Representatives.
 He currently serves as President of the Republican sophomore class.

-Green resides in Clarksville, Tenn., with his wife, Camilla.
+Green resides in Clarksville with his wife, Camilla.
 They are the proud parents of two grown children.